 - Chemically treat the filter media with Filter Brite or Liquid Filter Brite to remove the bacteria from the filter.

-The bacterium particularly likes areas of slow moving water, low sunlight and warm water.
+The pink slime bacterium particularly likes areas of slow-moving water, low sunlight, and warm water.
 If you have any areas like this in your pool, regularly scrub the area and occasionally add a shock dose of chlorine to this area of the pool.

 If using a garden hose to refill the pool, always turn the hose on and discard the first water that comes out before putting the hose in the pool.

 Regular oxidising (shock dosing) of the pool will help prevent pink slime.
 In summer or when the pool is heated you should shock the pool once a week.